 We look at what’s available and agonize.
 The cost may be high, the use cases may be limited, we are unsure of what to do.
 If we go into a store, the folks behind the counter will want to help us close the deal.
 A lot of the time, the more esoteric the kit, the less likely we will even find it on a store shelf, and we don’t want to buy kit on the Internet without a really robust return policy and no customs hassles.

 The answer is actually right in front of us, but gets missed all too often.
 That answer is try before you buy, by renting the specific piece of kit that is your heart’s desire.
 Rentals are available for days, weeks and longer.
 At some point, it becomes more economical to buy, but truly professional rental houses will let you apply some of your rental expenses to the purchase of new, and I mean new, not necessarily a previously rented piece of kit.
 No matter what you’re renting, it’s always better to try before you buy.
 When it does come down to buying though, this sort of equipment can be expensive.
 To get around this, you might want to consider taking out a loan by improving your credit score.
-Some people struggling with money find that using credit cards to build credit is effective.
+Some people struggling with money in Denmark find that borrowing money using online lenders is helpful.
 That way, you’ll be able to afford to own that piece of camera equipment that you’ve been renting.

 Anyone reading this article knows that I work for Henry’s as a Learning Lab Instructor and I write these articles for the company.
 There’s no secret squirrel nonsense here, so when you read that I advocate renting, and mention Henry’s Rentals, you know I’m not trying to blow something by you.